PL125/m35080_Read_BitBang/README.md

 | Hex  | 4B | 54 | 31 | 37 | 37 | 32 | 37 | 35 |
 | ASCII  | K | T | 1 | 7 | 7 | 2 | 7 | 5 |

 So here the last 7 Digits of the Vin are KT17727.
-For fitting a used cluster you want the whole are to be 0xFF.
+For fitting a used cluster you want the whole area to be 0xFF.